Cacti/documentation/Settings-Mail-Reporting-DNS.md

 Not only Cacti, but several plugins today are still leveraging Email for end user and administrative notification.
-Cacti uses the very popular PHP-Mailer 3rd party compomponent to facilitate Email notification service.
+Cacti uses the very popular PHP-Mailer 3rd party component to facilitate Email notification service.
 In this section, you will pick the method that you wish to provide Email notification an it's settings.
 Cacti actually provides three methods.
 They include:

-- **PHP Mail Function** - PHP has a built-in mail facility where PHP will communicate with the localhosts mail facilities to send mail.
+- **PHP Mail Function** - PHP has a built-in mail facility where PHP will communicate with the localhost mail facilities to send mail.
 This is useful if your Cacti system is setup as an anonymous forwarder to a corporate mail system.
 - **Sendmail Binary** - This method relies on the `sendmail` binary